harvesthill/reddit-wiki-archive/steroids/sides/hypertrophic_cariomyopathy.md

 [From this](http://ajpheart.physiology.org/content/288/2/H469.short):

-&gt; These data suggest an important role for estrogen receptor-β in attenuating the hypertrophic response to pressure overload in females. (**mice**)
+> These data suggest an important role for estrogen receptor-β in attenuating the hypertrophic response to pressure overload in females. (**mice**)

 In [susceptible humans](http://www.sciencedirect.com/science/article/pii/S0022282808004537), there appears to be polymorphisms in the aromatase enzyme, and it seems to be pretty common in people with cardiomyopathy.